 What are the concerns/challenges with this technology?

-There is growing fear that the gene-editing system is being prematurely used for clinical purposes.
+There is a growing fear that the gene-editing system is being prematurely used for clinical purposes.

 - It is because there are reports of unintended consequences of the CRISPR-Cas9 system.